Chasen Bradford: Seattle Mariners

 Bradford was claimed off waivers by the Seattle Mariners on January 19, 2018.
-He began the season with the Tacoma Rainers and was recalled by Seattle on April 9.
+He began the season with the Tacoma Rainiers and was recalled by Seattle on April 9.
 In 46 games for Seattle, he finished 5–0 in 53 2/3 innings.
 In August 2019, Bradford underwent Tommy John surgery, causing him to miss the rest of the 2019 season.
-He was outrighted off of the Mariners roster on October 28.
-He became a free agent following the 2019 season.
-He re-signed with the Mariners on January 15, 2020.
-He became a free agent on November 2, 2020.
+He was outrighted off of the Mariners roster on October 28, and elected free agency on November 4.

+Bradford re-signed with the Mariners organization on a minor league contract on January 15, 2020.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Bradford became a free agent on November 2.

 Atlanta Braves

 On March 15, 2021, Bradford signed a minor league contract with the Atlanta Braves organization.

 High Point Rockers

 On April 21, 2022, Bradford signed with the High Point Rockers of the Atlantic League of Professional Baseball.

-He retired from professional baseball on September 22, 2022.
+In 28 games for High Point, he struggled to a 2–3 record and 6.51 ERA with 20 strikeouts and 7 saves over 27 2/3 innings pitched.
+Bradford retired from professional baseball on September 22.

+Personal life

+On March 22, 2024 Bradford was arrested in Henderson, Nevada for alleged drunk driving within just 24 hours of being sworn in as a Nevada police officer.